Wildlife Conservation and Connection at Vermejo - Fauna Travel

 Contact us to start planning your journey into the wild.

-You have a plethora of choices when booking an epic luxury trip, and we have the expert knowlege to make your travel dreams a reality.
-Contact us for a free consultation to discuss your options.
+We combine expert knowlege with creative itineraries to make your travel dreams a reality.
+Contact us for a free consultation.

 Why book with Fauna Travel?

-• Less Stress: A personal travel advisor to save you time, plan your ideal vacation, and help with any issues that may arise during your trip.
+• Less Stress: A personal travel advisor will save you time, plan your ideal vacation, and help with any issues that may arise during your trip.

-• Travel Perks: Free upgrades, breakfasts, and special amenities at 1,200+ five-star hotels and resorts – plus complimentary books and music playlists.
+• Travel Perks: Free upgrades, breakfasts, and special amenities at 1,200+ five-star hotels and resorts.

 Learn more about our travel services »